AMSP-04/.github/profile/README.md

 This repository also contain all releases of NETN-FOM.

 The Master Branch of the NETN-FOM repository always contain the latest released version of the NETN-FOM.

 The Develop Branch of the NETN-FOM repository always contain the latest stable development version of the NETN-FOM including all FOM modules.
 In the Edit Branches, you will find work-in-progress.

+MSG-223 is currently maintaining the NETN-FOM and working to deliver a draft proposal for a NETN-FOM v4.x or v5 by the end of March 2027.